-You need to start a search to have portal content display in the Navigator.
+You need to start a search to have portal content display in the Navigator window.

 Search and filtering files

-You can search for files in the active space by entering text in the search box and/or filter for a specific file types using the drop-down list next to the search box.
+You can search for files in the active space by entering text in the search box or filter for a specific file type using the drop-down list next to the search box.

-The Navigator includes a Preview window to preview files such as assets, 3D objects, rasters, and CGA rules.
-You can double click any file to open the Preview window, or right-click the file and select File Preview
+The Navigator window includes a Preview window to preview files such as assets, 3D objects, rasters, and CGA rules.
+You can double-click any file to open the Preview window, or right-click the file and select File Preview.

-CGA files open in CGA editor when double click them.
+CGA files open in CGA editor when you double-click them.

 Preview 3D models

-The 3D preview can be tumbled and zoomed using the same shortcuts as for the Viewport.
+The 3D preview can be rotated and zoomed using the same shortcuts as for the Viewport window .
 Additionally, the following set of display options are available:

 - Frame selection —Frames the object in the window.

-- View settings —Allows you to choose to view the object in Wireframe, Shaded, Textured, or Wireframe on shaded/textured mode.
+- View settings —Allows you to choose to view the object in Wireframe, Shaded, Textured, or Wireframe in shaded/textured mode.

 CGA rules have these additional options: